libellux/Libellux-Up-and-Running/docs/openvas/README.md

 <TagLinks />

 ::: warning DEVELOPMENT
-Documentation of OpenVAS is still in progress but soon complete.
+In development but soon complete.
 :::

 OpenVAS is a full-featured vulnerability scanner.
 Its capabilities include unauthenticated testing, authenticated testing, various high level and low level Internet and industrial protocols, performance tuning for large-scale scans and a powerful internal programming language to implement any type of vulnerability test.